andracs/IdleSpilDemo/README.md

 # IdleSpilDemo

-Code in class, a demo of how to develop an idle-game, like [Paperclips](https://www.decisionproblem.com/paperclips/index2.html).
+Code in class for Nicki, a demo of how to develop an idle-game, like [Paperclips](https://www.decisionproblem.com/paperclips/index2.html).

 For each autoclipper, a new programme thread is started.

 Look at the thread code in the ***autoclipperButtonAction*** method in the controller.